 Laboratory portion of CHEM 125 (Principles of Chemistry II) covering Chemical Equilibria, the chemistry of acids and bases, solubility, and precipitation reactions.
 Introduction to thermodynamics and electrochemistry.
 Chemistry of selected elements and their compounds.

 Organic Chemistry I-Lecture

 The constitution and properties of the different classes of organic compounds with considerable attention to stereochemistry and reaction mechanisms.
+Prerequisite(s): CHEM 125 or CHEM 126

 Organic Chemistry I-Lab